-All of my rabbits are kept and cared for to the highest standard.
-We breed purely for ourselves and show purposes, and our rabbits are not breed for profit making.
-We pride myself on looking after my Rabbits, breeding them for our own personal pleasure, and only letting my surplus bunnies that are 11 weeks plus go to suitable homes.
+All of our rabbits are kept and cared for to the highest standard. we breed purely for ourselves and show purposes, our rabbits are not breed for profit making.
+We pride myself on looking after our Rabbits, breeding them for our own personal pleasure, and only letting our surplus bunnies that are 10 weeks plus go to suitable homes.
 We can and do refuse a home, if we believe that the person or family are not suitable.
 Any funds they generate are used for the up-keep and welfare of our rabbits.
 Anyone breeding and keeping rabbits correctly will make a loss on the sale of these rabbits

-If you are homing a bunny from us, please also support us by buying your cage or your accessories from Dee's shop. click here.
-If you decide to go elsewhere or you already have a cage please check with us beforehand that it is suitable for the breed of rabbit that you are wishing to home.
-If you have the wrong size cage we will not let you have one of our bunnies to you.
+If you are homing a bunny from us, please also support us by buying your cage or your accessories at Dee's shop.
+As this helps us support our rabbits and not the sale of any babies- meaning we only have a few litters a year.
+By supporting us we can support you.
+We can be at home to look after our rabbits and on hand to answer any queries you may have.
+If you decide to go elsewhere or you already have a cage please check with us beforehand that it is suitable for the rabbit that you are wishing to home.
+We will ask you to email us a photo of it.
+If you have the wrong size cage we will not home one of our bunnies to you.